Eschatologue/CM_wiki/docs/equipment/adventuring-gear.md

 ---

-### Clothes, Traveler’s (2 GP)
+### Clothes, Traveler's (2 GP)

-Traveler’s Clothes are resilient garments designed for travel in various environments.
+Traveler's Clothes are resilient garments designed for travel in various environments.

 ---